BushraArshad358/QnA-App/README.md

 **How to Run it?**

-1.Use git clone for cloning the repository to your local machine or simply download and extract the zip.
+-Use git clone for cloning the repository to your local machine or simply download and extract the zip.

-2.Use cd [project_directory] to change into the project directory.
+-Use cd [project_directory] to change into the project directory.

-3.Run npm install to install the necessary dependencies for the project.
+-Run npm install to install the necessary dependencies for the project.

-4. Run command "npm install @tensorflow/tfjs @tensorflow-models/qna"
+-Run command "npm install @tensorflow/tfjs @tensorflow-models/qna"

-5. Run command "npm install @tensorflow/tfjs @tensorflow/tfjs-react-native"
+-Run command "npm install @tensorflow/tfjs @tensorflow/tfjs-react-native"

-6. Run command "npm install @react-navigation/native @react-navigation/bottom-tabs"
+-Run command "npm install @react-navigation/native @react-navigation/bottom-tabs"

-7. Run npx expo start to start the development server.
+-Run npx expo start to start the development server.

-8. Using Expo Go scan the code or enter url manually.Once the app is running, explore its features, ask questions, and find answers with ease.
+-Using Expo Go scan the code or enter url manually.Once the app is running, explore its features, ask questions, and find answers with ease.